Down The Ogoki – From Above Ogoki Falls To Whiteclay Lake’s NE Arm

 We spent a half-hour taking in the view and inhaling the negative ions that the cascading water produces.
 It is like the canoe tripper’s version of a meditation center.
 No need to assume the Buddha pose, but inhale those negative ions and feel the positive energy that being here gives you!

 With our session with the Falls done, we continued on.
 The rest of the day would be flatwater paddling as we made our way east on Whiteclay.
-Looking back at the Falls, we could see the put-in at the lefthand side of the image below.
+Looking back at the Falls, we could see the put-in on the left-hand side of the image below.

 We crossed over to the north shore before we came to the mouth of the Raymond River.
 A few years ago, we had come down the NE arm of Whiteclay Lake from the north.
 We had been up on the Albany River and were headed up the Raymond River to get to the height of land and then down the Pikitigushi River towards Lake Nipigon.